corvusdeinanis/cuddlyspaceship/content/Gender.md

 Actual differences between males and females tend to be scalar rather than dichotomous [^2]

-Mainstream usage of gender focuses on similarities and exaggerates the differences, it perpetuates the [[Binary]].
+Mainstream usage of gender focuses on similarities and exaggerates the differences, it perpetuates the [[Gender Binary]].
 Selective magnification, [[cherry picking]]

 # Definitions
 "it is not something we are born with, and not something we have, **but something we do**"  - Candace West and Don H. Zimmerman[^1: (Doing Gender. _Gender and Society_, _1_(2), 125–151)]